vestrel00/contacts-android/docs/accounts/associate-device-local-raw-contacts-to-an-account.md

 - Associating RawContact A from original Account X to Account Y.
   - Does not work and have bad side-effects.
   - No change in other devices.
-  - For Lollipop (API 22) and below, RawContact A is no longer visible in the native Contacts app and syncing Account Y in system settings fails.
+  - For Lollipop (API 22) and below, RawContact A is no longer visible in the AOSP Contacts app and syncing Account Y in system settings fails.
-  - For Marshmallow (API 23) and above, RawContact A is no longer visible in the native Contacts app.
+  - For Marshmallow (API 23) and above, RawContact A is no longer visible in the AOSP Contacts app.
 RawContact A is automatically deleted locally at some point by the Contacts Provider.
     Syncing Account Y in system settings succeeds.